tshepang/blog/content/rust-2-0-wishlist.md

 careful planning and migration tooling.

 That said,
-following are my favorite breaking things I want in Rust.
+following are my favorite breaking things I want in Rust (and many are much too outrageous to ever be seriously considered).

 ### lang